PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `465 passed, 1 xfailed in 20.37s`; the sole strict xfail covers the missing two-layer propagation and both assignments.

+Both runner layers now propagate the unchanged fourteen-slot nested tuple, and the two production calls retain it as `_terminal_slice_concat_recovery_results` and `_final_slice_concat_recovery_results`.
+Both remain observation-only.
+The focused implementation gate passes `466 passed in 20.96s`, the branch-changed broad suite passes `1543 passed in 27.94s`, and targeted static validation passes.

+The next unit should audit the sole raw `_optimize_transpose_slice_prepost_nhwc_passthrough_chains()` result immediately after the final slice/concat recovery, including cleanup semantics and the final-slice/pre-Concat boundaries.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it